zhengrongbin/MEBOCOST/README.md

 <p>We keep updating MEBOCOST!!!</p>
 <li>Current release: 1.0.1</li>
 - add a "min_cell_number" parameter to enable the exclusion of cell groups that do not have enough cell numbers
+- fixed bug for notebook visualization for flow plot
 <hr>

 ### What is MEBOCOST and hoe does it work?